sammloo/video-generator/README.md

 ## Design decisions

 - **FastAPI:** was chosen for its high performance and built-in support for async executions
-- **Background Tasks:** was used to offload video generation to a background task and non-blocking
+- **Background Task:** was used to offload video generation to a background task
-- **Shelve:** was picked for in-memory cache of trending stories and task status
+- **Shelve:** was picked for in-memory cache of task status and trending stories
 - **Nginx:** was added to as a reverse proxy, and could serve static files, handle SSL, load balancing if needed.

 ## Features